TRMSC/linux-quickinstalls/docs/rpiplay-standalone.md

 ---

-## Self-sufficient mode for RPiPlay
+## Standalone mode for RPiPlay

 If you had installed [RPiPlay](https://github.com/TRMSC/linux-quickinstalls#rpiplay---raspberry-pi-as-apple-tv) you can make the following changes to use your device in a closed, self-sufficient mode.
 That means that RPiPlay starts automatically after booting and you can turn off your raspberry without the need for shutdowns.
-So you don't need a keyboard or something else and you dont' have to worry about breaks within your filesystem.
+So you don't need a keyboard or something else and you don't have to worry about breaks within your filesystem.

-### Please note: You will only be able to start your device regulary via ssh in future by establishing the 'self-sufficient mode'.
+### Please note: You will only be able to start your device regulary via ssh in future by establishing the standalone mode.
 Make shure you prepared a ssh connection (step 1) before continuing with the other steps!

 #### Prepare ssh using
 ```bash